Preface: The Future of Short Track Auto Racing

 Call to action

 We have a lot of work to do and this starts with the owners and promoters providing open communication with everyone involved.
-Speedway executives have to create 5, 10, and 15 year plans for divisions and upgrades and then share these plans with surrounding facilities as well as their supporters which includes track staff, the race teams, fans, and others within the industry.
+Speedway executives must create 5, 10, and 15 year plans for divisions and upgrades, then share these plans with surrounding facilities as well as their supporters – which includes track staff, the race teams, fans, and others within the industry.
 Understanding that neighboring short tracks should not be seen as enemies to one another is especially crucial.
 It’s time to work together and think big.

 I may not have the credibility to be writing a vision statement like this: speaking about the lackluster performance of our short track owners and promoters.
-I have seldom ventured far from New England asphalt racing.
 However, I’m offering possible solutions to what seem like widespread issues in this sport.
 I have devoted (and will continue to devote) a lot of time researching trends, reading publications on marketing, creating business plans, visiting speedways around the country, and communicating with people throughout the industry to gain knowledge, gather insight, and compile ideas for short track racing.

 My goal in life?
 I’ll die happy if one day race tracks throughout the country are overflowing with fans and competitors… maybe even see new short tracks being built.
 I want to see speedway owners making money and reinvesting in their facilities.
 I want to see track promoters doing their part in building the sport while communicating with other race tracks.
 I want to see racers and fans satisfied with the product and gladly supporting their home tracks.
 All because I believe in short track racing.